peterhagelund/go-irobot/README.md

 device in the real world, you run the risk of damaging the vaccum cleaner and/or your dwelling and/or any furniture or other belongings you may keep there and/or any carbon-based lifeforms that might inhabit your space.
-This is **especially** true if you choose to place the `Roomba` OI in `full` mode - in which case all of the failsafes the talented iRobot engineers have put in place are *completely disabled*.
+This is **especially** true if you choose to place the `Roomba` OI in `full` mode - in which case all of the failsafes the talented iRobot engineers have put in place are **completely disabled**.
 In `full` mode you run the risk of not catching an overcurrent condition in the motors, having the vacuum cleaner fall down a staircase, and possibly hit and ingest your pet(s) or a child.
-Read the [OI specification](https://www.irobot.lv/uploaded_files/File/iRobot_Roomba_500_Open_Interface_Spec.pdf) very carefully and _test your software to destruction_ **before** letting this thing loose in your house. _Ye be warned!_
+Read the [OI specification](https://edu.irobot.com/learning-library/create-2-oi-spec) very carefully and _test your software to destruction_ **before** letting this thing loose in your house. _Ye be warned!_

+_Please note:_ I have switched the serial support to [go.bug.st/serial](https://github.com/bugst/go-serial) as it is much more full-fledged and complete than what I had put together a while back.

 _Please note:_ I am in no way affiliated with iRobot or any of its subsidiaries or suppliers.
 I have used their products for several years (my first one was a _Roomba Red_) and have written libraries similar to this one in Java, C, C++, Python, Swift, and likely other languages simply because I enjoy doing so.